 Away from the track, seek out the Asian-inspired fare and panoramic views at Quest, the upmarket Marco Pierre White Steakhouse & Grill, the contemporary French cuisine of Bord Eau, sushi at Kazu and, as the name suggests, the Moroccan restaurant Marrakesh.

 Take some time out from the track or stay a day or two longer to take in some of Abu Dhabi’s best sights.
-Indeed, no visit to the city would be complete without a stroll along the iconic Corniche, an eight kilometre stretch of manicured beaches, boutiques, cafes, restaurants and luxury hotels.
+Indeed, no visit to the city would be complete without a stroll along the iconic Corniche, an eight-kilometer stretch of manicured beaches, boutiques, cafes, restaurants and luxury hotels.

 Cultural offerings come in the form of the Shaikh Zayed Grand Mosque, the traditional streets of Heritage Village and the new cultural quarter on Saadiyat Island.
 While theme park Ferrari World and the expansive Marina Mall are among the city’s more modern attractions.

-A suitably glitzy way to round-off a F1 yacht charter, however, would be taking a helicopter trip over the city and staggering views of Abu Dhabi and its surrounds can also be seen from the Observation Deck at 300 which sits atop the Etihad Towers complex.
+A suitably glitzy way to round off a F1 yacht charter, however, would be taking a helicopter trip over the city and staggering views of Abu Dhabi and its surrounds can also be seen from the Observation Deck at 300 which sits atop the Etihad Towers complex.